-“I heard you on the radio and wanted to ask about a recurring dream in which I have chewing gum stuck to my back teeth and it won’t come off.
+Heather: “I heard you on the radio and wanted to ask about a recurring dream in which I have chewing gum stuck to my back teeth and it won’t come off.
 I have to put my finger back there and pull it off.
-I have had it 5 or 6 times in the last several months.
+I have had it 5 times in the last month.
 What do you make of it?”

 I offered, “If I was dreaming there was chewing gum stuck behind my teeth, and it wouldn’t come off, I would probably be having a difficult time saying something to someone.
-I could potentially have get a dream like that at times when I really have some important feelings I need to express, and I am just plain stopping myself from letting the words come out.
-In other words, I am ‘STUCK’.
-Get it?”
+I could potentially have a dream like that at times when I really have some important feelings I need to express, and am stopping myself from letting the words come out.
+In other words, I am stuck.”

 Heather admitted she did have something to say that she’d been holding back.

-The way Heather’s subconscious used the image of the gum serves three purposes.
-One, it stops her from expressing herself, (stops her tongue from moving easily), and second she uses the symbol as a pun about feeling stuck.
-(We often use puns and play on words in our dreams same as we do in waking life.)
+The way Heather’s unconscious used the image of the gum serves three purposes.
+One, it stops her tongue from moving easily, (from expressing herself).
+Second, she uses the symbol as a pun about feeling stuck.
+We often use puns and play on words in our dreams same as we do in waking life.
 Finally, the gum not coming off helps mirror Heather’s frustration which she was actually feeling in her waking-life situation.

-Often if you read the dream back to yourself, you can find the answer to the issue there in the plot or action in the dream.
-In this dream for example, Heather is able to remove the gum by putting her finger back there.
+It’s the best idea to write your dream out because often if you read the dream back to yourself, you can find the answer to the issue there in the plot or action in the dream.
+Here, for example, Heather is able to remove the gum by putting her finger back there.
 In other words, she helps herself get it off.
-This might point to the solution she was dealing with in waking life.
-Sometimes you have to help yourself away from feeling stuck.
-Just like Heather did in the dream.
+This might point Heather to the solution in the situation she was dealing with in her waking life.